 Traditional ladyfinger recipes typically involve a lot of eggs and many vegan recipes use aquafaba as an egg replacement.
 Aquafaba is the liquid from a can of chickpeas.
 My recipe is egg-free, has no aquafaba, and is quick and easy!

-You can enjoy these sponge fingers as moist cookies.
+You can enjoy these vegan ladyfingers as cookies with your coffee.
 Or, make them ahead of time and let them dry out before using them in trifles or tiramisu.

 Ingredients and Substitutions

-- Soy Milk - Soy or a different full-fat plant-based milk can be used.
+- Plant Milk – Soy or a different full-fat plant-based milk can be used.
 However, soy tends to work the best in my experience.

 - Apple Cider Vinegar - ACV is added to the plant milk to create a buttermilk replacement.
 Either lemon juice or white vinegar can be used as replacements, if needed.